d3fc/d3fc/site/src/components/indicator/movingAverage.md

 {{{ma-example-js}}}
 </script>

-You can configure the number of datapoints that are included in the moving average via the `windowSize` property, you can also change the object property that is averaged via the `yValue` property.
+You can configure the number of datapoints that are included in the moving average via the `period` property, you can also change the object property that is averaged via the `value` property.